5G-MAG/rt-mbms-modem/README.md

 ## Step 1: Install dependencies

-Your system needs to have some dependencies before installing OBECA.
+Your system needs to have some dependencies before installing 5gmag-rt-modem.
 Please install them by running the commands below:

 ````
 sudo apt update